moxuse/NRTOscRender/readme.md

 	r.start;

-	//Send OSC Message with cmdName, funcName and Strings of code that will be compiled as grafFunction of SynthDef.
+	//Send OSC Message with cmdName and Strings of code that will be compiled as grafFunction of SynthDef.

-	NetAddr("127.0.0.1",57120).sendMsg("/writeFile","w", "SinOsc.ar(440,0,0.3).dup" );
+	NetAddr("127.0.0.1",57120).sendMsg("/writeFile", "SinOsc.ar(440,0,0.3).dup" );

 	//stop listen.
 	r.stop;